 Mix that up well until it looks like this.

-Press that into your pan.
+Press the crumb into your pan.

 Take the remainder of your cookies and press them into the crust along the top of the sides like this.

-Separate halves slowly
+Separate halves slowly.

 Hold the halves so that the yolk (dark yellow part) is in one, letting the white drip off into the bowl.

-You don’t have to have every single smidgen of white off, there will still be a bit attached to your yolk and thats fine, too.
+You don’t have to have every single smidgen of white off, there will still be a bit attached to your yolk and that’s fine, too.

-Gently pour the yolks back into the other half and the rest of the white will drip off, you may need to tilt it slightly.
+Gently pour the yolks back into the other half and the rest of the white will drip off.
+You may need to tilt it slightly.
 Be careful not to break the yolk as we are going to use these whites to make our meringue.